ESMWG/NoahMP/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
+1. logs or outputs

-1. namelist
+2. namelist

-2. the domain file headers
+3. the domain file headers

-3. the input file headers
+4. the input file headers

-4. the restart file headers
+5. the restart file headers

-5. parameter tables
+6. parameter tables

 **Expected behavior**
 A clear and concise description of what you expected to happen.